opencog/docker/indigo/README.md

    ROS nodes for camera and vision processing, scripted behavior trees, motor controllers, and a web-based user interface.

-## Bulding
+## Building
 Most subdirectories contain a `build.sh` script for building the particular docker image.

-Use `build-all.sh` to build the Eva docker image and its's dependents.
+Use `build-all.sh` to build the Eva docker image and it's dependents.
 This may take an hour or more.

 ## Running
 Most subdirectories contain a pair of scripts: `run.sh` and `stop.sh`.
 These will run and stop the containers defined in that directory.